rrhett/ngae/README.md

 Now that you have setup your project, here's what each command does:

-Note: these should all be run from the directory you Angular app is in.
+Note: these should all be run from the directory your Angular app is in.

 ### `npm run run`

-This compiles your Angular app and starts the Appengine development server.
-If your app requires authentication, you will need to go to http://localhost:8080 at least once to authenticate on your Appengine environment.
-When visiting Appengine directly, it will serve the last version of your Angular app you compiled.
+This compiles your Angular app and either starts the Appengine development server or serves the Firebase project locally.
+If your Appengine app requires authentication, you will need to go to http://localhost:8080 at least once to authenticate on your Appengine environment.
+When visiting Appengine or Firebase directly, it will serve the last version of your Angular app you compiled.

 ### `npm run compile`

-This will recompile the Angular app so directly visiting your Appengine app will show the latest code.
-This is good for testing before finally deploying, as this is the same JavaScript your Appengine app will serve (compiled down, rather than served dynamically).
+This will recompile the Angular app so directly visiting your Appengine app or Firebase locally served app will show the latest code.
+This is good for testing before finally deploying, as this is the same JavaScript your Appengine app or Firebase deployment will serve (compiled down, rather than served dynamically).

 ### `npm run deploy`

-This will compile the JavaScript and deploy your app to Appengine.
-Before doing this, you MUST `git tag` your commit.
+This will compile the JavaScript and deploy your app to Appengine or Firebase.
+Before doing this, if deploying to Appengine, you MUST `git tag` your commit.
 You MUST have a single tag on this commit, and it MUST:

 * Not start with ah-
 * Not be 'default' or 'latest'